-This story was published on 3 December 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 3 December 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Kaileb McKenzie is at the start of an exciting new career as a chef, following his participation in a successful Transition to Work program on Queensland’s Gold Coast.